ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/staging/common/common.md

 {% enddocs %}

+{% docs dim_crm_opportunities %}
+Model for all dimensional opportunity columns from salesforce opportunity object

+{% enddocs %}

 {% docs dim_crm_persons %}
 Dimension that combines demographic data from salesforce leads and salesforce contacts.
 They are combined with a union and a filter on leads excluding converted leads and leads where there is a corresponding contact.